Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-In AreaSearch's latest postcode level ATO data for financial year 2022, Kempsey SA2's median income among taxpayers is $42,102.
-The average income in Kempsey is $48,191.
-Both figures are below the national averages.
-In comparison, Rest of NSW has a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for Kempsey as of September 2025 would be approximately $47,411 (median) and $54,268 (average).
-According to the 2021 Census, household, family, and personal incomes in Kempsey fall between the 6th and 6th percentiles nationally.
-In income distribution, 28.8% of individuals earn between $800 and $1,499, differing from broader areas where earnings between $1,500 and $2,999 are predominant at 29.9%.
-Housing affordability pressures in Kempsey are severe, with only 83.4% of income remaining after housing costs, ranking at the 7th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Kempsey SA2's median income among taxpayers is $42,102 and the average is $48,191.
+This is below the national average.
+Rest of NSW has a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimates for September 2025 would be approximately $47,411 (median) and $54,268 (average).
+Census 2021 income data shows household, family and personal incomes in Kempsey fall between the 6th and 6th percentiles nationally.
+In Kempsey, 28.8% of the population earns within the $800 - 1,499 range, differing from regional levels where the $1,500 - 2,999 category is predominant at 29.9%.
+Housing affordability pressures are severe with only 83.4% of income remaining, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income